 I deafult to grumble and wallow.
 I was programmed that way.
 But lately I’ve been catching myself.
 Somewhere in the midst of my grumbling another voice appears.

 Why do I want to wallow instead of celebrate?
-Why do I want to focus on how “old” I am getting, focus on a number of years of earthly inhabitance instead of on the vitality of my spirit and all it still yearns for and can be?
+Why do I want to focus on how “old” I am getting or on the number of years of my earthly inhabitance instead of on the vitality of my spirit and all it still yearns for and can be?

 When I wallow all I’m really doing is clouding joy with despair.
 We all have birthdays and we all have birthrights too.
 Joy is a birthright.
 It was part of the deal on the day I was born, on my “birth” day.